moonsharp-devs/moonsharp_org/getting_started.md

 ##### In Visual Studio and other IDEs

-Refer to the documentation of your IDE to add **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the Moon# distribution, as dependencies.
+Refer to the documentation of your IDE to add **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the MoonSharp distribution, as dependencies.

 ##### In Unity

-Put the **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the Moon# distribution, in your Assets folder.
+Put the **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the MoonSharp distribution, in your Assets folder.

 After this, add them as references from MonoDevelop-Unity.